The Ultimate Guide to the BEST Banff Hikes [2024]

 If you are looking for a bit of inspiration and want to know what Banff National Park hiking looks like, there is a photographer named Paul Zizka whose photos are guaranteed to have you booking a one-way ticket to Banff.

-Hikes In Banff And Lake Louise
+Hikes in Banff and Lake Louise

 Photo Credit: Banff & Lake Louise Tourism / Paul Zizka Photography.